 Cats may have a reputation for being independent and even standoffish at times.
 While there are reasons for this stereotype, you may be quite surprised at how social and affectionate the friendliest cat breeds can be.

 If you're looking for a new feline friend, here are some cuddly cat breeds to consider welcoming into your home!

 1. Maine Coon

 The Maine coon, nicknamed "America's cat," sits at the top of the friendliest cat breeds list.
-Don't let her large size fool you: there's nothing to fear about this sweet-natured breed that is great for families, including those with small children.
-With her long, silky fur, you will spend a lot of time grooming a Maine coon, but, let's face it, it's a great way for the two of you to bond.
+Don't let the large size fool you: there's nothing to fear about this sweet-natured breed that is great for families, including those with small children.
+With long, silky fur, you will spend a lot of time grooming a Maine coon, but, let's face it, it's a great way for the two of you to bond.

 When you choose to share your life with a cat, remember that breed is not the only element that creates a friendly kitty.
 Many cats in need of homes are a mix of breeds, and a cute pair of tufted ears or a soft stripey coat could reveal a surprising personality.
 Visit your local shelter to discover the individual cat that might be social, affectionate, and perfect for your family.
 Remember that the thing that makes cats the most friendly is love and affection.
-The more love you show her, the more likely she is to return the favor over time.
+The more love you show them, the more likely they are to return the favor over time.

 Christine O'Brien is a writer, mom, and long-time cat parent whose two Russian Blues rule the house.
 Her work also appears in Care.com, What to Expect, and Fit Pregnancy, where she writes about pets, pregnancy, and family life.
 Find and follow her on Instagram and Twitter @brovelliobrien.